-It is almost a cliché to suggest we are living through a data revolution; that social media, selfdriving cars, robots and the like are altering our lives in dramatic ways.
+It is almost a cliché to suggest we are living through a data revolution; that social media, self-driving cars, robots and the like are altering our lives in dramatic ways.
 Yet considerable action today does point toward far-reaching changes in many spheres of social and economic life.
 As the above epigraph notes, food production is by no means immune to all this.
-In fact, on some farms today there are already 'robot farmers' (milking cows, for example), selfdriving factors (guided by satellite to improve fuel efficiency), and various other practices widely referred to as constitutive of a so-called 'precision agriculture' (PA) (among other things, leading to measures of yield per square metre).
-These types of developments use complex algorithms, lines of software code, proliferating sensors, and numerous computational models to generate, 'crunch,' build on, and roll-out data about human agricultural practices, the lives of animals, and the biophysical qualities of land.
-Sent to the 'cloud' and then stored and manipulated in data farms (in essence, warehouses storing data on computer servers), this new source of information about food production excites commentators and observers of food production systems - and even leads some to anticipate that precision agriculture and 'big data' will 'be the driver of the next revolution in agriculture' (Pineda 2016).
+In fact, on some farms today there are already 'robot farmers' (milking cows, for example), self-driving tractors (guided by satellite to improve fuel efficiency), and various other practices grouped under the term 'precision agriculture' (PA), which refers to techniques that monitor and optimize production processes by advising farmers and/or remotely adjusting machinery to optimally apply fertilizer or chemicals to the land and feed to animals, thereby conceivably increasing yields and outputs and improving the efficiency and effectiveness of inputs (Schrijver 2016).1 Many of these developments use complex algorithms, lines of software code, proliferating sensors, and numerous computational models to generate, 'crunch', build on and roll out data about human agricultural practices, the lives of animals and the biophysical qualities of land.
+Sent to the 'cloud' and then stored and manipulated in data farms (in essence, warehouses storing data on computer servers), this new source of information about food production excites commentators on and observers of food production systems - and even leads some to anticipate that PA and 'big data' will 'be the driver of the next revolution in agriculture' (Pineda 2016).

-In this paper, my aim is to critically assess these developments with a view to probing what it means for a world increasingly open to (or, at least, familiar with) the core precepts of 'food sovereignty' (e.g. see Wittman, Desmarais and Wiebe 2010).
-I locate the emergence of practices regarding PA against the background of a broader set of processes generating what numerous critical scholars in the area of agrarian studies refer to as a global 'land grab' (e.g. see Zoomers 2010; McMichael 2012).
-One element underpinning the land grab is the changing relationship between approaches to food production and land use in the global north (and the export-oriented sub-sector of a bifurcated global south [Akram-Lodhi 2007]), and the forms of food production and land use familiar to the 2.5 billion people still involved in farming in the global south.
-Neatly (if crudely) summed up by the World Bank (2007) as a matter of closing a growing 'yield gap' between capital-intensive and small-scale food production systems, this relationship is not just about differences in yields; rather, today it is also about the nature of backward and forward linkages to technology providers and the technology sector's emerging stake in seeing markets for their services grow, which pivots in large part on global south-food producers 'adopting' (read: purchasing) goods and services associated with PA in the coming years.
+In this paper, my aim is to critically assess these developments with a view to probing what it means for a world increasingly open to (or, at least, familiar with) the core precepts of 'food sovereignty' (e.g. see Wittman, Desmarais, and Wiebe 2010).
+I locate the emergence of new PA practices against the background of a broader set of processes generating what numerous critical scholars in the area of agrarian studies refer to as a global 'land grab' (e.g. see Zoomers 2010; McMichael 2012).
+One element underpinning the land grab is the changing relationship between approaches to food production and land use in the global north (and the export-oriented sub-sector of a bifurcated global south; Akram-Lodhi 2007), and the forms of food production and land use familiar to the 2.5 billion people still involved in farming in the global south.
+Neatly (if crudely) summed up by the World Bank (2007) as a matter of closing a growing 'yield gap' between capital-intensive and small-scale food production systems, this relationship is not just about differences in yields; rather, today it is also about the nature of backward and forward linkages to technology providers and the technology sector's emerging stake in seeing markets for their services grow, which pivots in large part on global south food producers 'adopting' (read: purchasing) PA goods and services in the coming years.
 In turn, these dynamics of the land grab need to be understood in relation to the 'spaces of early adoption' in the global north where, as I intend to demonstrate, a contested 'data grab' has become a new battleground over the future of farming.
 The peril is obvious: the data grab will amplify the global land grab.
-However, at least one obstacle is the possibility that notions of food sovereignty might embrace and develop what I tentatively refer to as 'data sovereignty' - a possibility I introduce and discuss in the Conclusion.
+However, at least one obstacle is the possibility that notions of food sovereignty might embrace and develop what I tentatively refer to as 'data sovereignty' - a scenario I introduce and discuss in the Conclusion.

-2. The data grab
+2. The 'data grab'